slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_27-tackling_the_spreadsheet_problem.rst

-:strong:`The design of the database`.
+**The design of the database**.
     DB design isn't always easy to deduce from the spreadsheets.
 Other programs can (and often do) exacerbate the problem by claiming that a dimensionally normalized database isn't to helpful -- they just need persistent storage.
 In the long run, that won't work out.

-:strong:`Inconsistency of the spreadsheets`.
+**Inconsistency of the spreadsheets**.
     We can write rules, pass laws, build macros, rant and rave.
 The spreadsheet is still a flexible desktop tool.
 We can try to replace it with MS-Access, but the security model is still all-or-nothing.
 If you have any access, you can add, change or delete anything you want to  touch.

-:strong:`Getting data out of an XLS file`.
+**Getting data out of an XLS file**.
     There are many, many ways to approach this problem.
 We might:

 -   Save the file as CSV.
 There are issues here; principally, who can you trust to save the various sheets consistently?
 The "end users" aren't generally all that happy with this level of technical busy-work.
 Save As... is so much harder than Save that the odds of success are nearly zero.

 -   Save the file as XML.
 This is pleasant, but again, you have to trust someone to do this correctly, since it isn't the MS-Office default.
 Worse, if you try to make it the default, everyone in IT worries about the increase in file size.

 -   Stop using MS-Office, and use Open Office.
 This has lots and lots of merit, but often suffers from goofy organizational road-blocks.
 Primarily the endless list of open source "issues": who provides support? who do we sue? bugs?  malware? licenses?
-I ranted about this in` The Cost (and Benefit) of Open Source <{filename}/blog/2006/04/2006_04_24-the_cost_and_benefit_of_open_source.rst>`_ .
+I ranted about this in `The Cost (and Benefit) of Open Source <{filename}/blog/2006/04/2006_04_24-the_cost_and_benefit_of_open_source.rst>`_.

 -   Write VBA scripts to convert the XLS spreadsheet to XML or a sequence of CSV files.
 This compounds a yucky problem with more yuckiness.

--